rebelsky/sams-assorted-musings-reflections/tasks-take-time.md

 things; (c) I take the time to notify people when things are broken; and (d) sometimes I'm too damn finicky.
 All these things make me slower at the tasks I undertake.
 WIll I change?
 Probably not.

 ---

+Another story: Faculty meeting minutes.

+* Issue: What did we agree on for split leaves?
+* Look on GrinCo.
+* Email the person who takes them.
+* Discover that they are on P'Web.
+* Followup note: Why aren't there separate minutes?
+* Followup note: What minutes had revisions?
+* Check my own notes.
+* Followup note to Dean
+* Followup note on PDF naming

+Yeah, I definitely won't change.

+---